The Books that Influence My Writing Life

 Great Expectations, by Charles Dickens

 I came to Dickens very late in my life.
 Like: forty-six years old late in my life.
-So, I can’t say that his work had any real influence on my writing.
-The only reason I read his work: The Muppet Christmas Carol, Bill Murray’s Scrooged, and Ethan Hawke’s Great Expectations.22
+So, I can’t say that his work really influenced my writing.
+The only reason I read his work: The Muppet Christmas Carol, Bill Murray’s Scrooged, and Ethan Hawke’s Great Expectations.
+In that order, mind you.

 Your Favorite Books?